+Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water Water, plumbing, bathroom fittings tanks, cylinders and fittings without removing any insulation.
+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Mains supply.
+Internal distribution pipes where seen appear to be of copper and PVC design.

+Sanitary arrangements comprise a four-piece bath / shower room suite, two three-piece shower room suites and a two-piece WC suite.

+Heating and hot water

-Internal distribution pipes where seen appeared to be of copper and PVC design.
-Sanitary arrangements comprise a three-piece bathroom suite.
-The storage area off the ground floor hallway appears to be previously utilised as an internal WC, with the sink still in situ, however this area is now used for storage only.
-Accessible parts of the system were visually Heating and hot water inspected apart from communal systems, which were not inspected.
+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-Gas fired Potterton Promax combi HE Plus A boiler to radiators.
-Hot water is assumed to be supplied on demand from the aforementioned gas fired boiler.
-Drainage Drainage covers etc. were not lifted.
+Gas fired Keston Heat 55 boiler to radiators.

+Hot water is assumed to be supplied on demand from the aforementioned gas fired boiler and from the hot water tank.

+Drainage

+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 Mains.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 Smoke alarms noted.
 Not tested.

+Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
+Upgrading may be required to comply with these regulations.
+Purchasers should satisfy themselves with regards to compliance.
+We confirm it falls out with our remit to confirm in the provision of smoke alarm(s) meets current requirements.